 Leicester Winter Night Shelter is a multi-faith night shelter that rotates around 7 venues in the city.
 Open from 4th December 2017 to 25th February 2018.
 The shelter provides emergency accommodation and food to homeless people in Leicester during the coldest months of the year.
 The central coordination and finances are managed by One Roof Leicester, an independent registered charity with the aim of empowering local communities to support homeless people to build new lives.

 We're also supported by Housing Justice, who run the national quality mark for winter shelters.

-Due to the sharp rise in rough sleeping ORL are working with faith groups across Leicester to pilot a night shelter that rotates around seven places of worship, with volunteers offering food and companionship for 10 rough sleepers.
+Due to the sharp rise in rough sleeping ORL will continue to work with faith groups across Leicester to run a night shelter that rotates around seven places of worship, with volunteers offering food and companionship for 10 rough sleepers.

 We aim to provide emergency accommodation and food to homeless people in Leicester; offering hospitality without discrimination.

 - We aim to provide a safe space; to rest, to reflect, to listen.

 - We aim to take their lead; in terms of their own felt physical, social and spiritual needs.